-There are currently 32 children on the SEND register which represents 10% of the school population.
-Of these 32 children, 1 child has an Education, Health and Care Plan.
+There are currently 31 children on the SEND register which represents 9% of the school population.
+Of these 31 children, 1 child has an Education, Health and Care Plan) and we are in the process of applying for another for a pupil in Year 2.

-Lowbrook Academy has 31 children who are identified as SEN Support (formerly categorised as School Action), 15 of whom are - or have recently received - support from external agencies (formerly categorised as School Action Plus.)
-This represents 48% of children identified as SEN Support who receive external agency involvement.
+Lowbrook Academy has 30 children who are identified as SEN Support (formerly categorised as School Action), 16 of whom are - or have received - support from external agencies (formerly categorised as School Action Plus.)
+This represents 53% of children identified as SEN Support who receive external agency involvement.